Test Runner

 event_type: pull_request

-branch: main # the BASE branch — fires when a PR targets main
+branch: develop # the PR's SOURCE (head) branch — fires when a PR from develop is opened or updated

 prop_id: 1